 For Singapore Citizens, this fixed fee will cover the cost of the health screening visit itself along with any necessary tests ordered by the doctors.
 These can be screenings for cervical cancer, colorectoral cancer, and cardiovascular risk.
 If required, the consultation fees for a follow-up visit will be covered by the fee as well.
 Take note that these rates are only applicable at CHAS GP clinics and may not be available at certain private practices.

 Unfortunately, Singapore PRs are not eligible for SFL subsidies.
-But they can still benefit from the HPB’s screening test rates at participating CHAS GP clinics.
+However, they can still benefit from the HPB’s screening test rates at participating CHAS GP clinics.
 To find out more about the rates for PRs, be sure to contact your chosen clinic before making a screening appointment.

 Step-by-step guide on how to make an appointment